suyogkulkarnigit/The-Collector/README.md

 Collect things by scraping

-WIP: moving code from selenimum+beautifulsoup to  scrapy 🚧
+WIP: migrating code from selenimum+beautifulsoup to scrapy 🚧